rizwanakhtar01/TrAIna-AI-Coaching-and-Training/replit.md

 - **Multi-Window Dashboard**: "See Details" button opens full coaching dashboard in new browser tab for parallel workflow
 - **Demo Routes**: `/demo-agent-desktop` for showcase, `/agent-dashboard` for standalone dashboard access
 - **localStorage Persistence**: "Remember Me" functionality for TrAIna login state
+- **Interactive Supervisor Dashboard**: Dynamic filtering system with agent and time filters that update all metrics, charts, and data visualizations in real-time
+- **Document Preview System**: Interactive coaching documents with preview popup dialogs and download functionality

 ## User Preferences